yasnazariel/kiichain-docs/validate-the-network/run-a-validator-full-node/step-by-step-guide-1.md

 **How to validate on the Kiichain Testnet**

-_This is the Kiichain kiichain3 Testnet_
+_This is the Kiichain kiichain Testnet_

 > Genesis [Published](https://raw.githubusercontent.com/KiiChain/testnets/refs/heads/main/testnet_oro/genesis.json)